dkm/OsmAnd-AddressMaps/README.md

 Note that you need to be on a 64bit OS and that you need a 64bit java.
 The memory demands are always above 1.5GB which means a 64bit java environment.

 ### Linux users:
 Download the necessary tools via your package manager.
-You need omsconvert, osmfilter and wget.
+You need osmconvert, osmfilter and wget.
 For Ubuntu and/or Debian that would be the package "osmctools" and "wget".

 ### Windows users: